puppetlabs/device_manager/README.md

 this module provides a `puppet_device` task which can be used by the `puppet task` command to orchestrate a `puppet device` run on a (proxy) Puppet agent.

-To orchestrate a run of the `puppet device` command, for all devices on a specified Puppet agent:
+To run `puppet device` for all devices, on a specified Puppet agent:

 ~~~
 puppet task run puppet_device --nodes 'agent.example.com'
 ~~~

-To orchestrate a run of the `puppet device` command, for all devices on a Puppet agent identified by a PuppetDB query:
+To run `puppet device` for all devices, on a Puppet agent identified by a PuppetDB query:

 ~~~
 puppet task run puppet_device --query 'inventory { facts.puppet_devices."bigip.example.com" = true }'
 ~~~

-To orchestrate a run of the `puppet device --target` command, for a specific device on a Puppet agent identified by a PuppetDB query:
+To run `puppet device --target` for a specific device, on a Puppet agent identified by a PuppetDB query:

 ~~~
 puppet task run puppet_device --query 'inventory { facts.puppet_devices."bigip.example.com" = true }' target=bigip.example.com